Ghislaine Maxwell bid for retrial denied

 A US judge has upheld Ghislaine Maxwell's sex trafficking conviction, denying her bid for a new trial.

-Maxwell, 60, had complained that one of a jurors had falsely stated before the trial he had never been sexually abused.
+Maxwell, 60, had complained that one of the jurors falsely stated before the trial that he had never been sexually abused.

-Her lawyers argued the fact the juror had been abused in the past mean they could not be impartial.
+Her lawyers argued the fact the juror had been abused in the past meant he could not be impartial.

-The daughter of a late British media tycoon was convicted last year of trafficking girls for Jeffrey Epstein.
+Maxwell was convicted in December last year of trafficking girls for the late American financier Jeffrey Epstein.

+She faces up to 65 years in prison, but maintains her innocence.
+Epstein killed himself in prison in 2019 while awaiting trial on sex trafficking charges.

+The juror in question was earlier given immunity from prosecution.
+He had asked to be identified by his first and middle names, Scotty David.